indico/indico/docs/source/config/settings.rst

 .. data:: MAX_DATA_EXPORT_SIZE

-    The maximum file size (in MB) for the user data export zip archive.
+    The maximum file size (in MB) for files added to the user data export archive.
-    Note that this limit does not apply to the main ``data.yml`` file which is always generated and typically does not exceed several megabytes.
+    Note that this limit does not apply to the YAML metadata files which are always generated and typically do not exceed a few megabytes.
 However, any additional files such as attachments, papers, etc., that the user might have and that do not fit within the limit are not included in the exported archive.
-The default size is 10GB.
+The default size is 10 GB.

     Default: ``10 * 1024``